mjcrouch/vscode-perforce/README.md

 You must properly configure a perforce depot area before the extension fully activates and creates a provider in the 'Source Control' area.

-If you don't see an SCM provider, it means the extension has not found a valid perforce depot area.
+If you don't see a perforce SCM provider, it means the extension has not found a valid perforce depot area.
+A message will be displayed in the SCM view indicating that a perforce client could not be found (unless you have other SCM providers such as git in the same workspace)

 Don't forget, if you are tweaking settings, internally or externally, you probably need to restart VS code for the extension to perform this detection again.